jacksonf-netizen/Vela-IPTV/README.md

 ---

 ## 📝 License
 This project is released under the MIT License.
-Feel free to use and modify it for your personal use.

 ## 🏗️ Technical Credits
 Vela IPTV is built using the following open-source libraries: